-The PSD HERS Accreditation Procedure ("Procedure") was approved and adopted on May 22, 2003 with an effective date of July 1, 2003.
-The purpose of this Procedure is to ensure that accurate and consistent home energy ratings are performed by accredited HERS providers.
-It will promote an objective, cost-effective, and sustainable home energy rating process which can do the following:
+The PSD HERS Accreditation Procedure ("Procedure"), originally approved and adopted on May 22, 2003, was updated in 2021 with an effective date of October 29, 2021.
+The purpose of HERS Accreditation is to ensure that accurate and consistent home energy ratings are performed by qualified HERS energy raters providing Vermonters with objective, cost-effective, and sustainable home energy rating services which can do the following:

 - Serve as compliance method for residential building energy codes;

 - Accurately gauge the performance of energy saving measures;

 - Help Vermont's housing market reliably differentiate products based on energy efficiency.

 The Procedure sets minimum standards for rater training, operating procedures and policies, software programs, and quality control.
 These standards assure that customers can rely on the representations of accredited providers.

 Application for HERS Provider Accreditation